ShamatienkoYaroslav/oracle-db-guidelines/docs/naming_conventions.md

 ### Naming Convention for Triggers

-Trigger names should be made up of the table name, an acronym representing the triggering action and the suffix “\_trg”.
+Trigger names should be made up of the table name, an acronym representing the triggering action and the suffix `_trg`.

 Acronym rules: